The following information can be found on this page:

 Definition: Medical expenses and medical insurance premiums.

 Explanation: Expenses paid by the institution for student-athletes’ medical expenses and medical insurance premiums (Line 37).
 This line does not include salaries for medical personnel as those expenses are accounted for in administrative compensation.
-(From NCAA Financial Reports).
+(From NCAA MFRS reports).

 NCAA SUBDIVISION: